-Ken Winters, author of the YA novel The Lost Crown of Colonnade, served as a Navy Chaplain; a few years ago, he retired from full-time ministry.
+Kenneth G. Winters, author of the YA novel The Lost Crown of Colonnade, served as a Navy chaplain; a few years ago, he retired from full-time ministry.
 After investigating several Christian self-publishing companies, he published this first novel in 2011.
 He shares here, in the fifth of our Write2Ignite author interviews on self-publishing, what he learned in the process.

 By the way, XULON provided me with what I consider a beautiful cover (front and back).

 Now, I am preparing to publish book 2, The Enchanted Bride of Colonnade.
 I believe I am better prepared to avoid the [problems] I fell into with The Lost Crown of Colonnade.
 (I was tempted to put the word sword in place of crown, just to see who would notice.)

 This time, I will be using Kindle Digital Publishing (KDP), [which allows me] to create the e-book and paperback file for free, paying only printing costs.
 KDP offers stock graphics and guidance on creating front and back covers.
 However, I will pay someone to do the cover.